ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 ///////////////////////////////////////////////////////
 ////    SHADOW THE HEDGEHOG - SPEEDRUNNER'S CUT    ////
-////                 BETA RELEASE                  ////
+////                BETA 2 RELEASE                 ////
 ///////////////////////////////////////////////////////

-The goal of this beta release is to test out the game with the majority of the modifications and to see how everyone can run this configuration of Dolphin.
-Ideally everyone should be running on the same settings to keep things as fair as possible.
-Lets figure out needs adjustments together!
+The goal of this beta release is to test out the game with what I consider release candidate changes.
+This release is also now Console Compatible since the required changes are now in the form of a ROM patch, so running the patched ISO on console hardware is now possible.
+Extra changes like custom colors for shadow and button prompts are still Dolphin only.

-Beta will focus on locking down recommend settings and creating extra tools to speed up setup and configuration along with a handful of visual mods to make it clear that this is not original Shadow.
+There's a small handful of possible changes left to make for quality of life, but everything gameplay mechanic wise is in this release and should be exactly the same compared to the eventual 1.0 release.

 ///////////////////////////////////////////////////////
 ////              SETUP INSTRUCTIONS               ////
 ///////////////////////////////////////////////////////

-1. Create a folder named, "Shadow-SX".
+1. Create a new folder for holding the downloaded files.
+The name doesnt have to be exact, but I would recommended "Shadow-SX" for the name.

 2. Download the latest Dolphin Development Build.

 3. Extract the contents such that the Dolphin-x64 folder is in the Shadow-SX folder.

-4. Create a Folder named, "ShadowData".

    Your folder should now look like:

    Shadow-SX